SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 type: rule
 tips: ""
 title: Do you know how to host Classic ASP on Azure?
-seoDescription: This rule outlines the steps, considerations, and best practices for migrating your Classic ASP website to Azure, including using Azure App Service with Docker and Azure Virtual Machines
+seoDescription: How to migrate your Classic ASP website to Azure, using Azure App Service with Docker or Azure Virtual Machines including considerations and best practices
 uri: host-classic-asp-on-azure
 authors:
   - title: Gordon Beeming